lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_4.md

 🌻 [Look into FLAML experiment details >>][2]

-In the code, you will also see, Lady H. had tried CFO and Blend Search again with larger search space, but neither worked well.
-Lessons learned, `larger search space != better search space`
+In the code, you'll also notice that Lady H. tried CFO and Blend Search with a larger search space, but neither performed well.
+The key takeaway: a larger search space doesn't always mean a better search space.

 #### Optuna Specified Search Space

-Same as Experiment 1, in Optuna, to specify a search space, users also need to create an objective function.
+Same as Experiment 1, in Optuna, to specify a search space, users need to create an objective function.
 Meanwhile, in order to apply cross validation as the above FLAML experiment, `LightGBMTunerCV()` was used here:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_optuna_search_space_no_pruner.png" width="824" height="685" />
 </p>

 The Optuna experiment took much longer running time than FLAML, therefore, Lady H. was wondering whether she should add pruning to skip those unpromising trials in order to save time, it might also reduce the overfitting.
 TPE was still used as the search strategy in Optuna experiments.
-In order to achieve a better performance result, [hyperband is a suggested pruner to be used together with TPE][3].
-What's more, because the testing performance from above Optuna experiment didn't look well, Lady H. added more trials to see whether there can be some performance improvement.
+In order to achieve a better performance result, [hyperband is a suggested pruner to be used alongside TPE][3].
+What's more, because the testing performance from above Optuna experiment was unsatisfactory, Lady H. increased the number of trials to explore potential performance improvements.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_optuna_search_sapce_has_prunder.png" width="824" height="685" />